artsy/artsy.github.io/_posts/2017-07-31-fastlane-travis-weekly-deploys.md

   end
 end

-# If the weekly task fails, then ship a message
+# If the weekly task fails, then ship a message, a success would also send
 error do |_, exception|
-  slack message: "Error Deploying Emission: #{exception}",
+  slack(message: "Error Deploying Emission: #{exception}",
         success: false,
-        payload: { Output: exception.error_info.to_s }
+        payload: { Output: exception.error_info.to_s })
 end
 ```

 Automatically deploying is a good pattern for encouraging more deploys of an app which has only been deployed once.
 It's a pattern we could also move to in some of our other apps too, if it feels good.
 If you're interested in if something has changed since this post was authored, the repo is here: https://github.com/artsy/emission-nebula so you can read out the Fastfile and we'll answer questions you have inside GitHub issues on it.